tsikkim/tsikkim/README.md

-- 👋 Hi, I’m @tsikkim
+- 👋 Hi, I’m Tashey
-- 👀 I’m interested in web development, AR-VR , IOT
-- 🌱 I’m currently learning creating blogs
 - 💞️ I’m looking to collaborate on any technical topics
 - 📫 Reache me at tatshbhu@gmail.com